absynce/grunt-launch/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+## Development

+To test the remote features you'll need to set up an SSH server.

 ## Release History
 * 0.4.0 - Added support for spaces in command arguments.